angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 banner: Sheoldred, the Apocalypse
 kind: REPORT
 tags: [LEGACY, MEANDECK]
-title: "Axion Mega Legacy February 2023: Second Place Report"
+title: 'Axion Mega Legacy February 2023: Second Place Report'
 ---

-*How to do well at a big tournament by getting really lucky*
+_How to do well at a big tournament by getting really lucky_

-On the 18th February 2023 I came 2nd in the Axion *Mega Legacy* event in the Great Hall at the University of Birmingham.
-This is part of an event series run by Axion Now called *The Gathering* &mdash; basically their answer to GPs.
+On the 18th February 2023 I came 2nd in the Axion _Mega Legacy_ event in the
+Great Hall at the University of Birmingham.
+This is part of an event series run by Axion Now called _The Gathering_ &mdash; basically their answer to GPs.
 This is my writeup of the event.

 ## Table of Contents

 ## Introductions

-Hi, my name is Alex, and I'm *EternalRant* in the Discord.
+Hi, my name is Alex, and I'm _EternalRant_ in the Discord.
 I've been playing Magic since 2016 (ignoring some dabbling with it when I was a teenager back in the late 90s), and Legacy since 2018.
 I picked up Doomsday in late 2021, and have been playing it almost exclusively ever since.
-I live in London and there's a thriving Legacy scene there, with *Tuesday Night Legacy* happening weekly, and the monthly *London Legacy Monthly*.
+I live in London and there's a thriving Legacy scene there, with _Tuesday Night Legacy_ happening weekly, and the monthly _London Legacy Monthly_.
 This means I get to play in paper regularly, but I don't play online at all.

 ## Before the Tournament